Women's Art Resources of Minnesota

-Women's Art Resources of Minnesota (WARM) is a women's art organization based in the U.S. state of Minnesota.
-It was founded in 1976 as Women's Art Registry of Minnesota, a feminist artist collective.
-The organization ran the influential WARM Gallery in downtown Minneapolis from 1976 to 1991.
+Women's Art Resources of Minnesota (WARM) was a women's art organization based in the U.S. state of Minnesota.
+Founded in 1976 as Women's Art Registry of Minnesota, a feminist artist collective, the organization operated the WARM Gallery in downtown Minneapolis from 1976 to 1991.
+WARM discontinued in 2021.

 History

 Early years

-WARM has its origins in the feminist art movement of the early 1970s.
+WARM originated during the feminist art movement of the early 1970s.
 Gatherings in the studios and homes of women artists in the Twin Cities led to the beginning of the Women's Art Registry of Minnesota in the winter of 1973 with the establishment of a slide registry of women artists from Minnesota by Lynn Lockie Warkov and Susan Fiene.
 The group organized their own exhibitions and gathered statistics on the representation of women in the Minneapolis Institute of Art and the Walker Art Center.
 That year artist Judy Chicago spoke at the University of Minnesota and the College of St. Catherine about her Feminist Art Program at the California Institute of the Arts.
 The next year Chicago, Miriam Shapiro, and educators from the College of St. Catherine laid the foundations for WARM.
 At the Mid-west Women's Artists' Conference in Michigan in 1975, attendees from Minneapolis learned about the practicalities of maintaining a cooperatively run gallery.

 The Women's Art Registry of Minnesota was founded as a cooperative by 37 women artists in 1976.
 It was the first feminist art cooperative in Minnesota.
 The group was non-hierarchical, with all members serving on the organization's governing body.
 They registered as a non-profit on January 28, 1976.
 They limited the membership to 40 people, who were required to pay dues, attend monthly meetings, and spend at least 300 hours annually on activities related to the organization and gallery.